coolworld2049/aiogram_template/README.md

     - **Content**
       `/var/www/html`: The actual web content, which by default only consists of the default Nginx page you saw earlier, is served out of the `/var/www/html`                 directory.
 This can be changed by altering Nginx configuration files.
     - **Server Configuration**
       - `/etc/nginx`: The Nginx configuration directory.
-All of the Nginx configuration files reside here.
+All the Nginx configuration files reside here.
       - `/etc/nginx/nginx.conf`: The main Nginx configuration file.
 This can be modified to make changes to the Nginx global configuration.
       - `/etc/nginx/sites-available/`: The directory where per-site server blocks can be stored.
 Nginx will not use the configuration files found in this directory             unless they are linked to the sites-enabled directory.
 Typically, all server block configuration is done in this directory, and then enabled by linking to the         other directory.
       - `/etc/nginx/sites-enabled/`: The directory where enabled per-site server blocks are stored.
 Typically, these are created by linking to configuration files             found in the sites-available directory.